 - iii.
-Areas except for the areas subject to inspections (i) and (ii) aboveThe number of inspections is determined based on II 4 (1) in the main text. - (2) Inspections of all rice conducted on all bags Inspections implemented per rice bag on all rice produced in regions, specifically areas where rice is cultivated on the assumption that the safety management system is set up. - Requirements for establishing items/areas to which the government imposes restrictions of distribution/consumption When radioactive cesium exceeding the maximum limits are detected in the inspection areas specified in 1 (1) above, further inspection is going to be conducted.
-If radioactive cesium exceeding the maximum limits are detected under the further inspection and the regional spread of the contamination is confirmed, restrictions of distribution is going to be established.
+Areas except for the areas subject to inspections (i) and (ii) above The number of inspections is determined based on II 4 (2) in the main text. - (2) Inspections of all rice conducted on all bags Inspections implemented per rice bag on all rice produced in regions, specifically areas where rice is cultivated on the assumption that the safety management system is set up. - 2.
+Requirements for establishing items/areas to which the government imposes restrictions on distribution/consumption

+When radioactive cesium exceeding the maximum limits are detected in the inspection areas specified in 1 (1) above, further inspection is going to be conducted.
+If radioactive cesium exceeding the maximum limits are detected under the further inspection and the regional spread of the contamination is confirmed, restrictions on distribution are going to be established.